 • Vertebroplasty/Kyphoplasty: Candidates for this treatment option include patients with an acute vertebral compression fracture (collapse of vertebra) most often caused by osteoporosis and trauma.
 This is a safe and effective outpatient procedure that offers rapid relief, increased mobility, improved quality of life, and low complications.

 • Spinal Cord Stimulator Device, Neurostimulation: An outpatient procedure where a neurostimulation system is surgically placed under the skin to send mild electrical impulses to the spinal cord or to a peripheral nerve, blocking pain signals to the brain.

 • Intrathecal Pump: Outpatient/inpatient surgical treatment.
 A catheter (thin flexible tube) is implanted in the intrathecal space and is connected to a pump releasing medicine to pain receptors in the spinal cord.

 Dr. Sykes relocated to Middle Tennessee in fall 2015.
 In his free time, Dr. Sykes likes to exercise and workout.
 He likes to listen to and play a variety of instruments: piano, acoustic guitar, bass guitar, and drums.
 Many of Dr. Sykes’ favorite extracurricular activities involve hanging out with his family.
-He and his lovely wife, Sun Jeong, have three young children.
+He and his lovely wife, Sun Jeong, have four young children.

 Presently, Dr. Sykes is only seeing patients when referred from a primary care physician.
 Please have your treating physician call our office at 931-381-2663 to schedule your appointment.